harmonize-tools/socio4health/docs/source/index.rst

 Who should use socio4health?
 ----------------------------

-**socio4health** is ideal for data analysts, scientists, and researchers who frequently handle large volumes of data from varied sources and are looking for a streamlined way to consolidate, query, and visualize their data.
+**socio4health** is ideal for **data analysts**, **scientists**, and **researchers** who frequently handle large volumes of data from varied sources and are looking for a streamlined way to **consolidate**, **query**, and **visualize** their data.
 It is also a great tool for developers working on projects that require the integration of disparate data sets into a single, manageable format.
-Business intelligence professionals and decision-makers will find socio4health invaluable for generating insights through natural language queries and visualizations, making complex data more accessible and actionable.
-In essence, anyone looking to simplify their data workflows, from extraction to visualization, and leverage AI for natural language querying will benefit greatly from using socio4health.
+Business intelligence professionals and decision-makers will find **socio4health** invaluable for generating insights through natural language queries and visualizations, making complex data more accessible and actionable.
+In essence, anyone looking to simplify their data workflows, from extraction to visualization, and leverage AI for natural language querying will benefit greatly from using **socio4health**.

 About the Project
 -----------------

 Developed by `Erick Lozano`_, `Diego Irreño`_ and `Juan Montenegro-Torres`_ © 2025

-Documentation maintained by `Ingrid Mora`_.
+Documentation maintained by `Ingrid Mora`_

 License
 -------